lewthompson/fid/README.md

 # fid

 This is a Repository for Fundamentals of Interactive Design.
-ALl of my projects will be stored. :)
+All of my projects will be stored here. :)